Ori and the Will of the Wisps: Plot

 The story takes place immediately after the events of Ori and the Blind Forest and is narrated by the Spirit Tree.
 Kuro's last egg hatches, giving birth to a baby owl whom Ori, Naru, and Gumo name Ku and raise as part of their family.
 Being born with a damaged wing, Ku cannot fly until Gumo affixes Kuro's feather to it.
 Ku and Ori go on a flight that ends up taking them out of Nibel and into Niwen, where a storm separates them.

-Ori's search for Ku eventually leads them to Kwolok, a toad looking over the Inkwater Marsh and some of the inhabitants of Niwen, the Moki.
+Ori's search for Ku eventually leads it to Kwolok, a toad looking over the Inkwater Marsh and some of the inhabitants of Niwen, the Moki.
 He tells Ori that Ku is in the Silent Woods, the Moki's former home now turned into a desolate graveyard of owls, but with the waters of Niwen unclean, Ori must set the wheels of The Wellspring back into motion to enter them.
 Kwolok also gives Ori a wisp, the Voice of the Forest, to guide them on their journey.
 Meanwhile, Naru and Gumo head off to Niwen via a raft to find Ori and Ku.
 Upon setting The Wellspring's wheels back into motion, clearing Niwen's water, Ori enters the Silent Woods and reunites with Ku, but the pair encounters Shriek, a deformed, vicious owl who was an orphan at birth and rejected by the rest of her kind, ruling over the Silent Woods and terrorizing Niwen.
 Shriek attacks Ori and puts Ku in a coma.